 Another emerging research area is the attribution -- not just of cyber espionage or cyber attack, in which information theft or damage to a network or physical environment is the goal -- of the growing number of cyber-based information operations.
-Trolls are undertaking sophisticated operations to sway popular opinion, curb dissent, stir unrest and instill fear.
-Regardless of what this type of activity is called – information operations, influence campaigns, cyber manipulation, or irregular warfare – this asymmetric and increasingly dangerous activity is on the rise.
+Trolls are undertaking sophisticated operations to sway popular opinion, curb dissent, stir unrest, and instill fear.
+Regardless of what this type of activity is called – information operations, influence campaigns, cyber manipulation, "fake news," or irregular warfare – this asymmetric and increasingly dangerous activity is on the rise.
 Researchers at Georgia Tech are looking at ways to attribute this activity using Internet metadata and other fact-based log analysis techniques.

 Research Updates & News

 Milton Mueller, professor in the School of Public Policy, examines a proposal by RAND Corporation (funded by Microsoft) to create a Global Cyber Attribution Consortium for purposes of facilitating a formalized approach to attribution investigation.

 By analyzing network traffic going to suspicious domains, security administrators could detect malware infections weeks or even months before they're able to capture a sample of the invading malware, a new study suggests.
 The findings by Manos Antonakakis point toward the need for new malware-independent detection strategies that will give network defenders the ability to identify network security breaches in a more timely manner.

 Georgia Tech hosts "Cyber May Day" -- an informative, community discussion between security professionals and Congressional leaders about the risks or benefits of proposed legislation that could allow individuals to "hack back" into networks not their own.
 [Video]

 Georgia Tech announces the 15th Annual Georgia Tech Cyber Security Summit -- a full day dedicated to the latest advancements in the science of cyber attribution -- that will be held Sept.
 27, 2017.